hayatkhan8660-maker/Light-DehazeNet/README.md

 ### Installation
 ---
-This code is written with Anaconda python 3.7. in the executional environment having NVIDIA GTX 1060 6GB GPU with CUDA 10.0.
+This code is written with Anaconda python 3.7.
 Install the Anaconda python 3.7 and clone the repo with the following command:
 ```
 git clone https://github.com/hayatkhan8660-maker/Light-DehazeNet.git
 cd Light-DehazeNet